Lykkedk/SuperPlayer-v8.0.0---SamplerateChanger-v1.0.0/README.md

 **Here we go ::**

-(Nevermind is something is repeated from my Camillagui install, if you did this first)
+(Nevermind if something is repeated from my Camillagui install, if you did this first)

 Install pCP v8 - 32bit version... https://repo.picoreplayer.org/insitu/piCorePlayer8.0.0/piCorePlayer8.0.0.zip